topfreegames/libpitaya/issues.md

 - Currently, calling `pc_lib_init` `pc_lib_cleanup` and after `pc_lib_init` crashes the client.
 It
   seems to be something related to the SSL library.
 This bug is currently not high priority, since `pc_lib_init` should be called only once.

+# Success and Error callbacks in `pc_request_with_timeout`
+Currently, there are possibly two error callbacks in the function.
+The last parameter receives one error callback function.
+Before the last one there is a generic callback, that can receive a status code (i.e. success and failures).
+A better change would be to make one callback only for errors and one only for successes.

 # Solving things with GYP
 ## Specifying build types
 It is not that obvious how one selects the build type.
 A solution that we found was to define a variable `build_type` and use it for branching on the specific build.